onyettr/basic/README.md

 # Building

 <code>

+$ mkdir build

+$ cd build

-$ cmake
+$ cmake ..

+$ make

 </code>

 # Source Code

 All written in ANSI C.

 # Implementation

 Main components:
-lister                  Used to print source code provided by a filename tokenizer               Support for taking a file (or buffer) and turning into Tokens interactive             Support for Command line operation, can tokenize line elements, process the Teletype operations. main                    Command line processing
++ lister                  Used to print source code provided by a filename
++ tokenizer               Support for taking a file (or buffer) and turning into Tokens
++ interactive             Support for Command line operation, can tokenize line elements, process the Teletype operations.
++ main                    Command line processing
++ utilities               Support functions